-Small cars are also a lot more versatile than the wheezy little shoeboxes of days gone by.
+But don’t be fooled into thinking that modern small cars are still the feeble, wheezing tin cans of years gone by.
 Right now, most have punchy turbocharged engines that’ll make mincemeat of motorways and feel like much larger, more stable cars.
-They’re now also fitted with enough equipment to make luxury cars from just a few years ago look spartan, including such niceties as climate control, adaptive cruise and even massaging seats
+They’re now also fitted with enough equipment to make luxury cars from just a few years ago look spartan, including such niceties as climate and adaptive cruise control.

 As good as they are, the ongoing success of the best small SUVs means the small car is a dying breed.
 The most noticeable casualty is the Ford Fiesta which died in 2023, but there are other victims, too.
 The Nissan Micra is no more, and the small ranks become even more decimated if you size down again.
 Compared to just a few short years ago, there are also far fewer city cars to pick from, too.